Kozea/Radicale/proxy.md

 incorrect authentication attempts.
 Connections are terminated after a timeout.

 ## Manage user accounts with the reverse proxy

-(This feature is only available in the development version!)

 Set the configuration option `type` in the `auth` section to `http_x_remote_user`.
 Radicale uses the user name provided in the `X-Remote-User` HTTP header and